JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 # Design Notes: Why can you change the primal?
 #TODO generalize intro/title to ask why `rrule` is how it is, and in particular about changing primal

-These design notes are to help you understand why ChainRules allows the primal computation, to be changed.
+These design notes are to help you understand why ChainRules allows the primal computation to be changed.
 We will focus this discussion on reverse mode and `rrule`, though the same also applies to forwards mode and `frule`.
 In fact, it has a particular use in forward mode for efficiently calculating the pushforward of a differential equation solve via expanding the system of equations to also include the derivatives, and solving all at once.
 In forward mode it is related to the fusing of `frule` and `pushforward`.